guaraiba/guaraiba/readme.md

 ## Guaraiba

-It is the instalation package of guaraiba framework.
+It is the installation package of guaraiba framework.

 Guaraiba is framework developed in JavaScript and qooxdoo that allows the creation of web applications NodeJS under the Model View Controller architectural pattern.